roryai/transfer_wizard_redux/readme.md

 # Transfer Wizard
 #### A tool to organise your media files by date into folders structured by year and quarter

-Note: my background is in Ruby and wanted to learn Python so that's the language I settled on for this project.
+Note: my main language is Ruby.
+I wanted to learn Python so that's the language I chose for this project.
 As such my coding style will not align with Pythonic conventions.

 ### Overview